AryanSaxenaa/FailureDetective/README.md

 # Notion Failure Detective

 It passed CI.
-It still breaks in production before your users tell you.
-Notion Failure Detective lets a developer describe an investigation in plain English inside Notion, runs the investigation, and writes the diagnosis back into Notion through MCP.
+It still breaks in production before your users do.

+Notion Failure Detective turns a plain English Notion page into a live investigation.
+It runs the test, finds where your system breaks, and writes back exactly why.

 ## Positioning

-This is not presented as a load-testing dashboard.
-It is a production failure investigation tool.
+This is a production failure investigation tool, not a dashboard.

 Core story: